Terms and Definitions

 One’s internal sense of being a man, woman, neither of these, both, or other gender(s).

 A term used to describe someone who is attracted to those on the "opposite" side of the sex and gender binary.
-The term was originally created in the 1800s to be used in opposition to the term "homosexual."
+The term was originally created in the 1800's to be used in opposition to the term "homosexual," and to maintain the dominant status of straight people.

 A term used to describe someone who is attracted to those on the same side of the sex and gender binary.
 The term's pathological connotation makes many LGBTQ+ people hesitant to identify with it.